Jesse-Kerr/recordmender/README.md

 I found that 20 factors, a lambda of 30, and 50 iterations gave the best rank score.

 ## Conclusion and Future steps
 My model scores much better than random and is similar to popularity.
-However, many of its’ recommendations are lacking in diversity.
-Furthermore, it is not effective for producers with few sampled artists.
+However, it is not effective for producers with few sampled artists.
 A multi-level ensemble recommender with content filtering may help to address these problems.

 1. https://www.scientificamerican.com/article/the-tyranny-of-choice/